The beginning of a visual change in Central, Nevada.

 The story of Eppler, a well-known pioneer photographer, and a person who fits the historical description of “Colorful” will be the focus of an upcoming report on Captain History.

 Details of Allen’s time in Goldfield and who Allen was still needed to be unfolded.
 He is often confused with a Goldfield newspaperman of the same name who moved into the area in 1906.

 Eppler, using the business name Allen Photo Company would be in business from 1904 to 1910, the longest of any Goldfield-based photographer during the communities heyday.

 Next in Goldfield was Per Edward Larson.
 For more than two years Larson operated the largest photography business in Goldfield.

-From studio work to on location, Larson not only recorded the mining boom, but he also produced material for the community and the tourist trade.
+From studio work to on-location, Larson not only recorded the mining boom, but also produced material for the community and the tourist trade.

 Larson left Goldfield as the air in the boom began to evaporate.

 In the summer of 1907, the photography partnership Frank E. Welch and Robert H. Tune arrived in Goldfield.